ribbas/music-genre-nw/README.md

 The relationships between the genres were determined by the data collected from Wikipedia.
 It is known that Wikipedia can be highly subjective, but it is [generally accurate on high level](https://www.zmescience.com/science/study-wikipedia-25092014/).
 This graph should not be used in an argument to classify artists, albums or singles.
-Also, try to refrain from [gatekeeping](https://www.reddit.com/r/gatekeeping/), it's not very nice!
+Also, no one likes a [gatekeeper](https://www.reddit.com/r/gatekeeping/)!